abrahammartin/bluetrack/README.md

 Copyright and Licensing
 =======================

-Legacy Bluetrack and Bluetrack is licensed under the GPL3.
+Legacy Bluetrack and Bluetrack are licensed under the GPL3.
 For more information, see LICENSE.

 The following icons are from the Gnome desktop project and used according to the terms of the GPL: